Sheikh2Imran/Online-examination-by-Django/README.md

 # MCQ Recruitment Exam With Django
 The purpose of this examination system is recruitment.
 Question will appear in one page per question.
 Question should be answered within allocated time per question.
 Otherwise next question will appear.
 The time to answer each question will be recorded.
-This recorded time will be used for ranking you if the other participants have equal score.
+This recorded time will be used for ranking examinee if the other participants have equal score.
 The questions will be presented one at a time.
-You should finish answering within time limit.
-He can navigate to the next question.
-So there should be a next button.
-You don't have the facility of getting back to the previous question.
+Examinee should finish answering within time limit.
+He/She can navigate to the next question.
+So there are a next button.
+Examinee don't have the facility of getting back to the previous question.
 The value of each question is one.
 After finishing the exam, the result will appear with rank(1st, 2nd,3rd for multiple examinee).
 The result board will point out the correct and incorrect answers.

 ## Installation
 Before you do anything, you need to make sure that all the packages installed on our VPS are up to date.
 Open your terminal and type this comands.